thoughtpolice/bucktools/README.md

 ### Buck2 build

-Tools are not provisioned at all, currently; you must have `rustc` installed somewhere and available in your `$PATH.
+Tools are not provisioned at all, currently; you must have `rustc` installed somewhere and available in your `$PATH`.
 Buck2 works on all platforms.

 ```bash
 buck2 run :reapi-server